stuartellis/aws-image-processing/README.md

 For simplicity, this project builds the Lambda using Terraform to ZIP and upload the code.
 We can use a deployment package without a Lambda layer, since we are deploying a single application with a single dependency.
 In a production situation, we would expect to manage the code with external processes.

 The Lambda itself uses the Python library [exif](https://pypi.org/project/exif/) to process images.
 Images are handled in-memory, rather than round-tripping with temporary storage.

+Permissions on the user accounts are strictly limited to requirements.